MinoumimiSenpai/-MHWilds-MDF-Patcher-TU4-/README.md

 -> MHWs_MDF_Patcher_TU4.bat
 -> MHWs_Patcher.exe

-• Use
+• How To Use

-Run the .Bat Script file
+Simply Run/Execute the .Bat Script file
  - It will Update All Mdf Hex Codes in Current And Sub Folders